donbr/cdl2024_masterclass/README.md

 resolution_ (ER) to enhance data quality for the downstream AI applications.
 We'll reuse components from six open source tutorials.
-Overall, these illustrate a process for using ER as a basis for blending elements from structured and unstructure data into knowledge graphs used for GraphRAG and other kinds of AI apps.
+Overall, these illustrate a process for using ER as a basis for blending elements from structured and unstructured data into knowledge graphs used for GraphRAG and other kinds of AI apps.

 These tutorials each have related articles, code repositories,